Ravi Kumar Narra

-Ravi Kumar Narra is an Indian businessman and social worker from Secunderabad, known for his efforts for the upliftment of the dalit community.
-He was honoured by the Government of India, in 2014, by bestowing on him the Padma Shri, the fourth highest civilian award, for his services to society.
+Ravi Kumar Narra is an Indian businessman and social worker from Secunderabad, known for his efforts for the upliftment of the Dalit community.
+He was awarded Padma Shri, the fourth highest civilian award, for his services to society by the Government of India in 2014.

 Biography

-Ravi Kumar Narra was born on 1 September 1963, to Shankaraiah Narra, who was a daily wage mason, in a family with meagre financial resources, in a slum in Secunderabad, commonly known as the twin city of Hyderabad, in the south Indian State of Telangana.
-He graduated in science, (BSc), and continued his education in law and secured a graduate degree, LLB and, later, the master's degree of LLM.
-He also secured a diploma in journalism (DJ) and a diploma in Public Relations.
+Ravi Kumar Narra was born on 1 September 1963 to Shankaraiah Narra, who was a daily wage mason, in a family with meagre financial resources, in a slum in Secunderabad, commonly known as the twin city of Hyderabad, in the south Indian State of Telangana.
+He graduated with a bachelor's degree in science (B.Sc), and continued his education in law to earn a bachelor's degree (LLB) and master's degree (LLM).
+He also secured a diploma in journalism and a diploma in public relations.

 Dalit enterprise

 Narra is the coordinator for the Dalit Indian Chamber of Commerce and Industry (DICCI) in South India, covering five states.
 He has also been President of DICCI, Andhra Pradesh Chapter since 2011.
 As a member of the National Governing Board of DICCI, he helped to modify the Government Industrial Policy 2010-2015 such that it aided Dalits.

 He has been a member of the National Task Force (NTF) of the Government of India, for Affirmative Action and Supplier Diversity.

-Narra organise IGNITE, a 21 days residential programme for 220 Dalit entrepreneurs including 40 women from all over Andhra Pradesh at the NIMSME, Hyderabad.
+Narra organise IGNITE, a 21-day residential programme for 220 Dalit entrepreneurs including 40 women from all over Andhra Pradesh at the NIMSME, Hyderabad.
 It is an entrepreneurship development programme involving the Government, CII, banks, training institutions and similar.